 Regardless of the option that you and your partners choose, we'd suggest that the best thing you can do is to keep the value of the company under continual review to ensure that the sum assured is sufficient based on the current value.

 The risks of not having a cross option agreement

 The risks of not having a cross option agreement with a shareholder protection policy are numerous:

 - Without a cross option agreement, should a shareholder die, their stake in the business could be inherited by a beneficiary that has little or no interest in the company - they could even sell the shares to a rival.

-- The death of a shareholder is often a shock which can bring a variety of challenges within a business, not least what will happen with their shareholding.
+- The death of a shareholder is often a shock that can bring a variety of challenges within a business, not least what will happen with their shareholding.
 By not having a cross option agreement in place, you open yourself up for potential complications and even disputes which could otherwise be avoided.

 - For some beneficiaries, receiving shares in a business they know nothing about can be daunting and create unnecessary worry and anxiety.
 A cross option agreement, along with a Shareholder Protection policy, gives them clarity and certainty, so reducing those fears.

 - Many small businesses and their shareholders simply don't have the means to buy the shares of the company.
 It may well be that all parties are willing to exchange the shares, but without the means (Shareholder Protection Insurance) they're unable to.